 - Evidence that the individual has, within the past three years, engaged in the behavior recently enough to justify a reasonable belief that the individual's behavior is current. - Any history or evidence of repeated acts of violence on the part of an individual, or a pattern of conduct constituting a danger to peaceful occupancy by neighbors. - Any history of initiating threats or behaving in a manner indicating an intent to assault employees or other tenants. - 3.
 Pending charges for any crime (not just those listed below) may be considered a cause for temporary denial of eligibility for admission.
-If the Applicant is temporarily denied admission because of the existence of a pending charge, the Applicant will maintain a priority order for occupancy of a Unit until disposition of the pending charge, either favorably (in which case the applicant will be considered against the criminal screening guidelines set herein).
+If the Applicant is temporarily denied admission because of the existence of a pending charge, the Applicant will maintain a priority order for occupancy of a Unit until disposition of the pending charge, either favorably (in which case the application process can continue) or unfavorably (in which case the Applicant will be considered against the criminal screening guidelines set herein).